IBM/ibm_zos_zosmf/docs/source/playbooks/sample_role_job_query.rst

          private: yes
      tasks:
        - include_role:
-           name: zmf_job_complete
+           name: zmf_job_query
          vars:
-           job_jcl_src: "files/job_sample_jcl.jcl" # The location of file or data set containing the JCL
+           job_name: "JCLSAMP1" # The name of the job for which status is requested
-           # job_jcl_location: 'LOCAL' # The type of location of the JCL to be submitted.
-Default is LOCAL
+           job_id: "JOB00000" # The ID of the job for which status is requested
            # job_max_rc: 0 # The maximum return code for the job that should be allowed without failing the role.
 Default is 0
            # complete_check_times: 10 # The maximum number of time that is used for periodic checks of the job status.
 Default is 10
            # complete_check_delay: 5 # The interval time between periodic checks of the job status.
 Default is 5